nine7nine/FSThost-pkgbuild/README.md

 I disable the update window, by default.
 It can be enabled with; (yup, env variables)

   * ENABLE_UPDATE_WINDOW=1

+  NOTE: You will need to enable this to create a wine-prefix.
+It will fail to create a prefix, if
+        this env variable is set =0.
+Currently, =0 isn't handled gracefully; but I'll be revising the patch to not even attempt to create a wine-prefix if =0 is set.

 I also disable the crash dialog...
 In both cases, I don't like just find them annoying and disruptive.
 This also tends to make things feel more integrated, as you don't get random windows dialogs opening, say, after